If you need help with a behaviour problem (e.g. dog-to-dog interactions, leash reactivity, excessive barking, resource guarding, handling issues)

 - long-term solution instead of quick fixes (which might not only be unrealistic and unethical, but potentially dangerous)

-- absolutely no out-dated and aversive training methods such as choke chains or shock collars (which often exacerbate the underlying problem)
+- absolutely no out-dated and aversive training methods such as choke chains or shock collars (which are not only inhumane and illegal in other states, but often exacerbate the underlying problem)

 - the amount of additional lessons depend on individual needs